Cushion Cut Diamonds: Complete Guide to Shape, Sparkle, Value & Buying Tips

 The ideal ratio depends entirely on personal preference.

-Oval and cushion cuts are both popular alternatives to round diamonds.
+Oval and cushion cut diamonds are both popular alternatives to the traditional round brilliant, but they create very different visual effects.

 Solitaire Rings